Primary Health Care of Ames to Expand Dental Care Access Through $250,000 Delta Dental of Iowa Foundation Grant

 “COVID-19’s harsh impact including job losses, food insecurity and uncertainty of access to many medical services has created even larger health care gaps,” said Kelly Huntsman, chief executive officer, Primary Health Care.
 “Support from partners like Delta Dental of Iowa Foundation will allow Primary Health Care to provide expanded dental care to our diverse and vulnerable populations in Story County.
 Adding dental resources to our integrated medical care model in the Ames clinic helps us more fully serve our patients from children to older adults.”

 In addition to the $250,000 grant from Delta Dental of Iowa Foundation, PHC is seeking funding from other public/private partners to fully fund this $1.3 million dental clinic expansion.
-As a dental safety net provider, PHC will work closely with other Delta Dental programs like I-Smile to educate and provide preventive treatments to children and older Iowans in Story County.
+As a dental safety net provider, PHC will work closely with other safety net service providers and public health dental programs like I-Smile to educate and provide preventive treatments to children and older Iowans in Story County.